aicacia/auth/api/helm/auth-api/README.md

 Helpers (usually called "partials" in template languages) are an advanced way for developers to structure their templates for optimal reuse.

-You can deploy this chart with `helm install tidyvanity_api`.
-Or you can see how this chart would render with `helm install --dry-run --debug tidyvanity_api`.
+You can deploy this chart with `helm install auth_api`.
+Or you can see how this chart would render with `helm install --dry-run --debug auth_api`.